petterdaae/osloves/README.md

-# Order pizza from Osloves from your terminal!
+# Order pizza from your terminal!

 _Use at own risk ;)_